The Rime, The Rime, I love this Rime. All of it.

 He kneels at morn, and noon, and eve --

 The framework of the poem is the mariner telling his story to a certain wedding guest, right before the ceremony is about to beging.
 That's where it starts off and that's where it ends, the mariner saying this to the wedding guest:

 Farewell, farewell! but this I tell

 He prayeth best, who loveth best

 he made and loveth all.

-"Love, yeah baby, that's the secret", as Louis Armstrong says in the intro to What a Wonderful World...
-I like this conclusion, I like the pious traits of it all.
-The Rime isn't just some romantical outing, some stylistical showing off -- no, it's a downright spiritual, esoterical, finely vibrating piece of hyaline beauty, the religious feeling being expressed in symbolical terms and not going about it with psalm-song, priests and Bible-beating and all that.
+I like the pious mood of this conclusion.
+The Rime isn't just some romantical outing, some stylistical showing off -- no, it's a downright spiritual, esoterical, finely vibrating piece of crystalline truth, and yet kind of restrained.
+I mean, the religious feeling is expressed in tangible, symbolical terms and not going about it with psalm-song, priests and Bible-beating.
+A perfect ending to a perfect Rime.

 Bibliography of Svensson

 Science Fiction Seen from the Right (2016)